-Rattled world 'at war' with coronavirus
+Rattled world 'at war' with coronavirus as cases pass 200,000

 On the ground, millions of workers fear for their jobs.

 In the airline industry, tens of thousands have already been laid off or put on unpaid leave.
-The U.S. state of Nevada, home the casinos of Las Vegas, effectively shut its entire leisure industry overnight.
+The U.S. state of Nevada, home to the casinos of Las Vegas, effectively shut its entire leisure industry overnight.
 The sector employs 355,000 people - a quarter of all jobs in the state.

 In China, the world’s second biggest economy after the United States, the jobless rate rose to 6.2% in February, the highest since records began, and up from 5.2% in December.

-The majority of Chinese businesses and factories – apart from the epicentre in Hubei province – have reopened, but it is unclear how many workers and staff have actually returned.
+The majority of Chinese businesses and factories – apart from the epicenter in Hubei province – have reopened, but it is unclear how many workers and staff have actually returned.

-The crisis exacerbated some long-running geopolitical frictions.
+The crisis has exacerbated some long-running geopolitical frictions.
 A European Union document accused Russian media of stoking panic in the West via misinformation over the disease, while China withdrew credentials of American journalists at three U.S. newspapers in a row in part over coverage of the coronavirus.

-Among the latest cultural events to be cancelled was the 50th anniversary of Britain’s Glastonbury music festival.
+Among the latest cultural events to be canceled was the 50th anniversary of Britain’s Glastonbury music festival.

-With most major sports events now cancelled, the International Olympic Committee (IOC) was under increasing pressure to reconsider the summer Games in Japan.
+With most major sports events now canceled, the International Olympic Committee (IOC) was under increasing pressure to reconsider the summer Games in Japan.

 Several athletes, including reigning Olympic pole vault champion Katerina Stefanidi, said athletes’ health was at risk as they juggled training with coronavirus shutdowns.